CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Migrate MongoDB to Cosmos DB using Azure Database Migration.md

     - Mode: **Standard mode (1)**

-    - Source server name: Enter the Private IP Address of the Build Agent VM that you have copied in **Task 2 step 2 (2)**.
+    - Source server name: Enter the Private IP Address of the Build Agent VM that you have copied in **Task 2 Step 2 (2)**.

     - Server port: `27017` **(3)**